MGPC-Nantes/MEM/README.md

 The ready-to-use files are available in the "CLC-Ready-to-use" folder.

-1- Install the plugin on an adapted version of the CLC Genomics Workbench with the "MEMAnalysis_CLC_vX-X.X.cpa" file 2- Install the workflow on an adapted version of the CLC Genomics Workbench with the "MEMworkflow_CLC_vX-X.X.cpw" file.
+1- Install the plugin on an adapted version of the CLC Genomics Workbench with the "MEMAnalysis_CLC_vX-X.X.cpa" file.
+2- Install the workflow on an adapted version of the CLC Genomics Workbench with the "MEMworkflow_CLC_vX-X.X.cpw" file.

 For more information on installing plugins and workflows on the CLC Genomics Workbench, see the [User Manual](http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/User_Manual.pdf) for your current version.